PUTvision/thermo-presence/README.md

 Detect and count people on infrared images from a low resolution thermovision camera (24x32 pixels).

+See also article based on this project: [Low-Cost Thermal Camera-Based Counting Occupancy Meter Facilitating Energy Saving in Smart Buildings](https://www.mdpi.com/1996-1073/14/15/4542/htm)

 # Components

 ## Data collection